This guide is designed to support research in MUSE E-102.

 You'll eliminate newspaper and magazine materials as well as books, of course, but you'll also raise the visibility of scholarly journal articles in what displays.

 Think about limiting your results to publications from the last 5, 10, 15, or 20 years.

 By doing so you'll get a snapshot of the most recent research trends and scholarly approaches in a field (or around a particular issue).

 Experiment with limiting your searches to materials available

-You'll reduce your numbers of books by a wide margin --not always a good strategy, but an expedient one in exigent circumstances.
-Learn more about strategies under the Pandemic Considerations tab.
+You'll reduce your numbers of books by a wide margin --not always a good strategy, but an expedient one when needed.

 Here are some ways to think through your digital options in HOLLIS:

 This service, free to Harvard students, can be a lifesaver when you find something in the catalog that's essential -- but only available in print.

 Scan & Deliver allows you to request a PDF of an article, a portion of a book (up to two chapters), and in some circumstances, a portion of one of our special collections.